tzlaine/small_wg1_papers/P1879_please_dont_rewrite_my_string_literals.md

 # The fix

-To fix this, I want to make it ill-formed for a `u8`-, `u`-, or `U`-prefixed string literal to appear in a TU whose source and/or execution encoding would cause the meaning of the literal to change.
+To fix this, I want to make it ill-formed for a `u8`-, `u`-, or `U`-prefixed string literal to appear in a TU whose source and/or execution character sets would cause the meaning of the literal to change.
 The meaning of the literal is preserved if:

 - the bits do not change from what the user wrote in the source file, or